platformsh/platformsh-docs/docs/src/administration/_index.md

 title: "Administration"
 weight: -60
 description: |
-  Administration tasks for your Platform.sh projects is accessible from within the management console, as well as through the CLI.
+  Administration tasks for your Platform.sh projects is accessible from within the Console and through the CLI.
 ---